Magnetic fields in galactic environments probed by Fast Radio Bursts: Data sample

-We require foreground spectroscopic information in each FRB field in order to identify and characterize galaxies that are intersected by the FRB sightlines in our sample, and that might contribute to the observed \rmobs.
-Recently, the FLIMFLAM survey \citep{khrykin2024b,huang2025} has acquired large spectroscopic samples of galaxies in the foreground of $8$ localized FRBs utilized in the FRB foreground mapping approach \citep{kglee2022} to infer the distribution of cosmic baryons.
-For 7 of the \nfrb\ FRBs in our sample, which are also part of FLIMFLAM DR1 \citep{khrykin2024b}, we adopt their narrow-field spectroscopic data \citep[within $10\arcsec$ of the FRB sightlines; see][]{huang2025}.
+We require foreground spectroscopic information in each FRB field in order to identify and characterise galaxies that are intersected by the FRB sight lines in our sample, and that might contribute to the observed \rmobs.
+Recently, the FLIMFLAM survey \citep{khrykin2024b,huang2025} acquired large spectroscopic samples of galaxies in the foreground of $8$ localized FRBs utilised in the FRB foreground-mapping approach \citep{kglee2022} to infer the distribution of cosmic baryons.
+For seven of the \nfrb\ FRBs in our sample, which are also part of FLIMFLAM DR1 \citep{khrykin2024b}, we adopted their narrow-field spectroscopic data \citep[within $10\arcsec$ of the FRB sight lines; see][]{huang2025}.
 These observations were performed with the AAOmega spectrograph on the Anglo-Australian Telescope \citep{smith2004}, the Low-Resolution Imaging Spectrograph \citep[LRIS;][]{rockosi2010}, the DEep Imaging Multi-Object Spectrograph \citep[DEIMOS;][]{faber2003}, and the integral field unit (IFU) Keck Cosmic Web Imager \citep[\texttt{KCWI};][]{morrissey2018} on the Keck Telescopes at the W. M. Keck Observatory, and the IFU Multi-Unit Spectroscopic Explorer \citep[MUSE;][]{bacon2010} on the Very Large Telescope (VLT).
 We refer the interested reader to \citet{huang2025} for more detailed descriptions of these observations.
 For the remaining $7$ FRB fields in our sample lacking FLIMFLAM observations, we used \texttt{MUSE} to obtain the spectra of galaxies within the $1\times 1~{\rm arcmin}^2$ field of the respective FRB positions.
 Each FRB field has been observed for $4-8\times 800$~s with \texttt{MUSE} to reach $r \lesssim 25$ sources \citep{lucas2025}.